RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/index.md

 ## Creating a Model
 There are two ways of creating a model:
-1) from an in-place analytic function of the form f(y,x,u) that operates on y
+1) from an in-place analytic function of the form f(ẋ,x,u) that operates on ẋ
 2) from a URDF file

 ### Analytic Models